What is direct response?

 A good influencer is a professional.
 They’ve legitimately built their brand from the ground up.
 They have a strong style, brand, and follower engagement.
 Plus, they know how to push all the buttons in their audience to drive engagement.

 If your influencer wants to take the video marketing into their own hands, it could be worth your while to let them do so.
-Good influencers typically have strong networks and many resources at hand to create top quality footage.
-After all, their brand is at stake as well so they need to make it look amazing.
+Good influencers typically have strong networks and many resources that enable them to create high-quality footage.
+After all, their brand is at stake too, so they need to make it look amazing.

 Hack social proof into your ads